edvin/fxlauncher/README.md

 ## How does it work?

 FXLauncher is a 14Kb jar that can be used to boot your application.
+It knows the location of your application repository where you host all the app resources.

-All it needs is access to your application manifest [example here](http://fxldemo.tornado.no/app.xml).
-FXLauncher will look for the manifest in the current folder, or you can specify it via a parameter.
+See a manifest [example here](http://fxldemo.tornado.no/app.xml).
+FXLauncher will look up the remote repository to check for a newer version of the manifest on each startup.

-After the manifest is retrieved and stored in the current folder as `app.xml`, FXLauncher synchronizes every file mentioned in the manifest while providing the user with a progress indicator.
+After the manifest is retrieved, FXLauncher synchronizes every file mentioned in the manifest while providing the user with a progress indicator.
 After all resources are in sync, a classloader is initialized with all the resources from the manifest.

 Lastly, the application entry point retrieved from the manifest is invoked.
 Everything happens in-JVM, no restarts needed.